openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 **Function**

-Update an optimization item of the profile to the content in the **new.conf** file.
+Update the original tuning items in the existing profile to the content in the **new.conf** file.

 **Format**